Joan-SHI/cny-survey-form2019/README.md

 ## Joan's notes on top of this repo:

-1. I made my very first and simple logo(Logo URL https://logomakr.com/7EaSYh) today for this survey form! :dancer:
+1.I made my very first and simple logo(Logo URL https://logomakr.com/7EaSYh) today for this survey form! :dancer:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts